List of Black Clover characters: Lumiere Silvamillion Clover

 Lumiere Silvamillion Clover (ルミエル・シルヴァミリオン・クローバ, Rumieru Shiruvamirion Kurōbā) is the first Wizard King who pioneered magic tool development.
 He forms a historic friendship with Licht, sharing dreams of human-elf coexistence.
 When Zagred orchestrates the elf massacre through possessed royals, Lumiere reluctantly fights the transformed Licht at his request.
 After being named Wizard King, he has Secre petrify him as a safeguard against Zagred's return.
 Centuries later, he revives to battle Zagred alongside Asta's generation in the Shadow Palace.
 With the elves finally at peace, Lumiere passes on content that his ideals endure through modern magic knights.

 Julius Novachrono

 Julius Novachrono (ユリウス・ノヴァクロノ, Yuriusu Novakurono) serves as the 28th Wizard King, wielding rare Time Magic.
 Former captain of the Grey Deer squad, he recruited both Yami and William Vangeance.
 Known for neglecting duties to study unique magic, he takes interest in Asta's anti-magic abilities.
 After being killed by Patry during the elf conflict, Julius resurrects using stored time energy, reverting to a 13-year-old form with diminished power.
 He continues advising the Magic Knights while concealing his condition.
 His identity is later revealed as a secondary soul sharing a body with Lucius, who eventually suppresses Julius's consciousness.
+Following Lucius's defeat, Julius uses the last of his magic and sacrifices his life to undo the damage done in the final battle.
+Before dying peacefully he entrusts the future of the clover kingdom to the magic knights.